pchemguy/SQLiteICUex/docs/develop/SPEC.md

 str_normalize(...)
 ```

+`sqlite3IcuexInit()` must return:

+* `SQLITE_OK` only if every `icuex` collation and function was registered successfully.
+* The first non-`SQLITE_OK` registration result otherwise.

+The external aggregate initializer is responsible for propagating this result to SQLite connection initialization.

-No application-side initialization, `load_extension()`, `icu_load_collation()`, or Python registration code is permitted.
+No application-side `load_extension()`, `icu_load_collation()`, SQL initialization, or Python registration is permitted.

-Failure to initialize either collation or either SQL function must cause connection initialization to fail with a non-`SQLITE_OK` result.
-All partially allocated ICU objects must be released correctly.
+Failure to register any collation or function must produce a non-`SQLITE_OK` initialization result.
+All resources directly owned by the failing operation must be released.

 ### 3. SQL collations

-Register these collations independently for every SQLite connection:
+Register two independent collations for every connection:

 | SQL name    | ICU locale |         Strength | Meaning                                      |
 | ----------- | ---------: | ---------------: | -------------------------------------------- |